-We carry out professional Welding Courses, our welding School is one of the best in Europe, our training program has the highest quality.
+ITAFORMA carry out professional Welding Courses, our welding School is one of the best in Europe, our training program has the highest quality.
+Our welding course is intensive and very practical, from Monday to Friday, welding all day long.

-Each welding course is aimed at a maximum of 5 people, all of whom are followed by the instructor almost individually.
+Several thousand companies from all over the world are always looking for professional welders to hire.
 The course aims to train real welders so they can pass the final skill exam to obtain the International Welding License.

-Today because of the new welding procedures of the companies, any welder in good standing must hold a welding license.
+Due to the new welding procedures of the companies, today any welder in good standing must hold a welding license.

-Our welding courses takes place in our workshop in Italy, we will provide you with free bedroom and boarding for the duration of the course.
+Our welding courses takes place in our workshop in Italy, we will provide you FREE accommodation and boarding for the duration of the course.
+ITAFORMA is like a real University Campus, but specialized in welding and metalworking training .

 Welding is used in the construction of high pressure systems (tanks, exchangers, reactors, etc.), for the construction of carpentries, iron structures, planes, ships, trains, cars, food machinery, etc.